monarchwadia/blog-monarchwadia.com/_posts/2024-02-12-ai-cost-reduction-for-data-entry.md

 Before we dive into the case study, let's take a moment to understand what Generative AI is.

 Generative AI is a type of AI that can understand and generate human-like text.
 It can be used to perform a wide range of tasks, including data entry.
-It is also very cost-effective, as **it does not require a team of data scientists and machine learning engineers to implement.**
+It is also very cost-effective, as **it does not require a team of data scientists and machine learning engineers to use.** Instead, there are many AI models that are open source or, even more simple, made available by 3rd party vendors over API.

-There are also no training costs, as the AI comes pre-trained on a broad base of source materials.
+Because these AI models come pre-trained on a broad base of source materials, they are very simple to use.
 You only have to provide clear instructions in plain text format, and the AI will do the rest.
 It is very scalable and flexible as a result.
+This also means that there are no training costs involved.

 Generative AI is also inexpensive.
 It is much cheaper than hiring data entry clerks.
 For a single article, the cost of using Generative AI is only a few cents.